Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to replace all vowels in a string with a specified character.
 - Write a program to find the first non-repeating character in a string.

+31. Day 31 (31st July 2024)
+- Write a Python program to find the largest element in a list.
+- Write a program to find the smallest element in a list.